Vince Cable: Royal Mail sale

 As Business Secretary, Cable oversaw the privatisation of the Royal Mail in 2013.
 The share price increased by 38% within a day and 70% in a year.
 The National Audit Office said that the Department for Business, Innovation and Skills was too cautious when setting the sale price, but that a planned postal workers' union strike also affected the government's sale price.
 Cable refused to apologise, and said that the Government had been right to take a cautious approach, pointing out that the sale had raised £2,000,000,000 for the taxpayer, with a further £1,500,000,000 from the 30% stake in Royal Mail which it had retained.
 The NAO also noted that some "priority investors", had made significant profits following the sale, having been allocated more shares in the belief that they would form part of a stable and supportive shareholder base.
 However, almost half of the shares allocated to them had been sold within a few weeks of the sale.
+Cable invited the independent Labour peer and financier Lord Myners to conduct a review of the sale.
+He was critical of some technical aspects of the sale but concluded that there had been little undervaluation.